FLWL/aoc-auto-game/README.md

 * Direct C++ API (library exports)
 * msgpack-rpc based API that is callable from many languages, including Python, Java and C++
 * Change any game setting available in the in-game lobby programmatically
-* Run games faster than real-time (hours long matches can be played in minutes) (experimental)
+* Run games faster than real-time (hours long matches can be played in minutes)
 * Allow a single-player match to run even after minimizing the game
 * Launch games with desired settings
 * Determine when a match ends